 Because occupations involving physical labor dominate the local economy, Tuppers Plains is generally considered to be a blue-collar town.
 50.25% of the Tuppers Plains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tuppers Plains is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Tuppers Plains who work in office and administrative support (21.18%), business and financial occupations (18.23%), and maintenance occupations (5.42%).

-Tuppers Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Tuppers Plains does not have a public transit system used by locals to get to and from work.

 The per capita income in Tuppers Plains in 2022 was $37,998, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $151,992 for a family of four.
 However, Tuppers Plains contains both very wealthy and poor people as well.